HaloWarsModding/HaloWarsModding.github.io/_guides/guide030_blenderugx.md

 If you click on a material, it will show you all of its settings.<br>
 First, there are the environment settings.
 These pertain to how the model shows up in the lit world of Halo Wars.<br>
 Next, there are several texture paths, each with a UVW velocity (texture scrolling, think shields) and a channel (usage not implemented yet).<br>
+Here, you can specify the paths to your textures.
+They must be relative to your mods art folder, and without a file extension.
+So if your texture is in ```[Mod Folder]/art/unsc/custom/texture.ddx``` you would enter ```unsc/custom/texture```.
 Lastly, there are flags.
 These do a number of different things:<br>
 **ColorGloss**: Determines if glossyness is colored.<br>
 **TwoSided**: If checked the mesh's backfaces will not be culled.
 Only check if you have a reason to, this increases rendering resources needed for the mesh by times two.<br>